 (Qur’an, Chapter 19, Verse 33)

-We pray that the New Year brings healing and peace to our suffering world and that we continue to strive towards the ideals of truth, justice and equality.
+During this special time, we pray that the Grace of God be with us, and that the New Year brings renewed hope and new opportunities for even greater just and peaceful relations between Muslims and Christians.
+We also pray that the New Year 2018 brings healing and peace to our suffering world and that we continue to strive towards the ideals of truth, justice and equality.

 We wish you all a spiritually rejuvenating Christmas.

-May the peace and joy of this season be with you always.
+May the peace and joy of the season be with you always.

 Imam of the Congregation Chairperson of the Board of Governors